Using Game Design to Inform a Plastics Treaty: Fostering Collaboration between Science, Machine Learning, and Policymaking: Introduction

-\textbf{Explorable explanations}: Building on interactive communications research reaching back to 1960's PLATO (Bitzer et al., 1961), Bret Victor (2011) draws attention to the possibilities of ``explorable explanations'' for ``active'' reading.
-This user experience theory observes that static media cannot invite response and, thus, leave ``the reader's line of thought'' both ``internal and invisible'' (Victor, 2011).
-In contrast, Victor (2011) observes that new interactive technologies allow readers to ``as{[}k{]} questions, conside{[}r{]} alternatives, questio{[}n{]} assumptions, and even questio{[}n{]} the trustworthiness of the author.''
-Since proposing these profound concepts, these design ideas see a home in education, engineering, and industry (Bostock, 2023a; Brusilovsky, 1994; Case et al., 2021; Hayes, 2023).
+Building on work reaching back to 1960s PLATO {[}9{]}, Victor draws attention to the possibilities of ``explorable explanations'' for ``active'' reading.
+He observes that, while static media cannot invite response and leaves ``the reader's line of thought'' both ``internal and invisible'' {[}77{]}, new interactive technologies allow readers to ``as{[}k{]} questions, conside{[}r{]} alternatives, questio{[}n{]} assumptions, and even questio{[}n{]} the trustworthiness of the author.''
+These design ideas have been applied in education, engineering, and industry to improve user agency and bolster the impact of modeling efforts {[}11, 22, 24, 32{]}.